Arkansas Court Records

 Yes.
 Under the state's Freedom of Information Act, marriage records in Arkansas are classified as public documents.
 However, only qualified record seekers can obtain records below 50 years old from custodian agencies in the state.
 In this context, qualified persons may include the record subjects, descendants, parents or guardians, and legal representatives.

-In contrast, the record becomes publicly accessible after the 50-year mark.
+In contrast, the record becomes publicly accessible after 50 years.
 The Rules for Administration of Vital Records govern the public's right to access marriage records.
-For instance, it dictates where and how interested parties can obtain these records.
+For instance, they dictate where and how interested parties can obtain these records.
 Under Act 1254 of 1995, the Arkansas Bureau of Vital Statistics serves as the State Registrar for all vital records.

 Note: All record seekers must provide a valid identification and a statement of purpose before accessing marriage records in Arkansas.